hy-ds-group-11/dhcpcluster/doc/week47.md

 ## 2024-11-19

-Over the weekend, we have been pondering on our options for choosing the mechanism which would allow us to concurrently receive messages from N-1 `TcpStream`s.
+Over the weekend, we have been pondering our options for choosing the mechanism which would allow us to concurrently receive messages from N-1 `TcpStream`s.

 In summary, the options are:
 - Have N-1 threads that each own one `TcpStream`, and using blocking reads on the streams